Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

 { pdfauthor={CMS Collaboration}, pdftitle={Measurement of energy correlators inside jets and determination of the strong coupling alphaS(mZ)}, pdfsubject={CMS}, pdfkeywords={CMS, jet substructure, strong coupling, E2C, E3C}}

 In high energy proton-proton ($\Pp\Pp$) collisions, quarks and gluons undergo cascades of radiation and hadronization processes, resulting in the production of hadrons that can cluster in jets.
-Collisions at the CERN LHC have produced an unprecedented number of events containing jets, spanning a broad range of energies.
-Studies of jets provide information on the strong interaction, described by quantum chromodynamics (QCD).
-Jet substructure has been widely studied at the LHC~\cite{ATLAS:2020bbn,ATLAS:2017pgl,ATLAS:2019mgf, CMS:2021iwu,CMS:2017qlm,CMS:2018vzn, ALICE:2021njq,ALargeIonColliderExperiment:2021mqf,ALICE:2021aqk,LHCb:2019qoc} and compared with Monte Carlo (MC) simulations and QCD calculations.
-High precision measurements of jet substructure observables can be compared with first-principle calculations and provide an improved understanding of QCD.
+Collisions at the LHC have produced an unprecedented number of events containing jets, spanning a broad range of energies.
+Studies of jets provide information on the strong interaction, described by quantum chromodynamics (QCD)~\cite{Gross:2022hyw}.
+Jet substructure has been widely studied at the LHC~\cite{ATLAS:2020bbn,ATLAS:2017pgl,ATLAS:2019mgf, CMS:2021iwu,CMS:2017qlm,CMS:2018vzn, ALICE:2021njq,ALargeIonColliderExperiment:2021mqf,ALICE:2021aqk,LHCb:2019qoc}.
+Comparing high precision measurements of jet substructure observables with Monte Carlo (MC) simulations and perturbative QCD (pQCD) calculations improves our understanding of QCD.

-New observables have been recently proposed to describe multiparticle energy correlators within jets~\cite{Chen:2020vvp}.
-They are derived from energy-flow operators, are collinear- and infrared-safe~\cite{Salam:2010nqg}, and can be formulated with correlation functions of light-ray operators~\cite{Sveshnikov:1995vi,Belitsky:2013xxa,Belitsky:2013bja,Kologlu:2019mfz}, which are widely used in conformal field theory.
-Analytical calculations with all-orders resummation at next-to-leading logarithmic (NLL)~\cite{Dixon:2019uzg,Lee:2022ige} and at approximate next-to-NLL ($\text{NNLL}_\text{approx}$)~\cite{Chen:2023zlx} accuracy, matched to next-to-leading order (NLO) calculations, denoted as \NNLL, can be achieved for these observables.
-This allows comparisons between theory and data with 5\% accuracy.
+New observables have been recently proposed to describe multiparticle energy correlations within jets~\cite{Chen:2020vvp}.
+They evolved from the event shape observable energy-energy correlator (EEC)~\cite{Basham:1978bw}, which was extensively studied in $\EE$ experiments~\cite{PLUTO:1981gcc,L3:1992btq,OPAL:1991uui,DELPHI:1992qrr}.
+The new observables study correlations inside jets, therefore being more sensitive than EEC in the small angle limit~\cite{Hofman:2008ar}.
+They are derived from energy-flow operators, are collinear- and infrared-safe~\cite{Salam:2010nqg}, and can be formulated with correlation functions of light-ray operators~\cite{Sveshnikov:1995vi,Belitsky:2013xxa,Belitsky:2013bja,Kologlu:2019mfz} widely used in conformal field theory.
+Analytical calculations with all-orders resummation at next-to-leading logarithmic (NLL)~\cite{Dixon:2019uzg,Lee:2022ige} and approximate next-to-NLL ($\text{NNLL}_\text{approx}$)~\cite{Chen:2023zlx} accuracy in pQCD, matched to next-to-leading order (NLO) pQCD calculations, denoted as \NNLL, can be achieved for these observables.
+This allows comparisons between theory and data with 5\% accuracy~\cite{Chen:2023zlx}.
+We focus on the two- and three-particle energy correlators (E2C and E3C, respectively), for which there are predictions with \NNLL precision~\cite{Chen:2023zlx}.